AdiXgit/Elliptic-Curve-Cryptography/README.md

 # Elliptic Curve Cryptography
-This project aims to implement basic elliptic Curve Cryptography (ECC) , providing to a better alternative compared to RSA (STILL BUILDING :| )
+This project aims to implement basic Elliptic Curve Cryptography (ECC) , providing to a better alternative compared to RSA (STILL BUILDING :| )
 ## Description
 - ECC is a public key encryption technique based on elliptic curve theory.
 - It can be used tp create faster , smaller and more efficent cryptographic keys.